omkarcloud/tripadvisor-scraper/README.md

 Outlook.get_latest_email(username)
 ```

-Printing and viewing emails in the console can be inconvenient.
-Therefore, we create a JSON file containing the emails at `output/emails.json`.
+Printing and viewing emails in the console is cumbersome.
+So, we create `output/emails.json` containing the emails.
+Please open `output/emails.json` to view the emails.

-Additionally, your emails will be displayed in a format similar to this:
+Also, your emails will be displayed in a format similar to this:
 ![sample email](https://raw.githubusercontent.com/omkarcloud/outlook-account-generator/master/images/sample-email.png)

 ### ❓ How to Get the Email Verification Link When Using Outlook Accounts to Create Accounts on Other Websites?